top of page

 The Six-Day War of 1967 and the Beginning of the Modern War

-To come back to the modern age, in 2005 Israel withdrew from the Gaza Strip, one of the most densely populated areas.
+To come back to the modern age, in 2005, Israel withdrew from the Gaza Strip, one of the most densely populated areas.
 This was known as the ‘disengagement plan’.
 However, Israel kept control of Gaza’s border, the airspace, and the sea.
-Hamas is a significant group within the modern-day conflict, designated as a terrorist group by many, and formed in the late 1980s.
-Hamas is committed to the destruction of Israel.
+Hamas is a significant group within the modern-day conflict, designated as a terrorist group by many and committed to the destruction of Israel.
 Winning democratic elections in 2006, Hamas took control of Gaza in the following year.
 However, it was unwilling to abandon its violence towards Israel, leading to its isolation from the international community.
 A blockade was imposed by Israel and Egypt in the same year, which Israel states was for security measures, preventing weapons from reaching Hamas.
 The blockade has resulted in severe living conditions with the deterioration of health systems, employment, and infrastructure.
-To this day there have been multiple conflicts between Israel and Hamas, leading to profound destruction in Gaza and the deaths of thousands, most of whom are civilians.
+To this day, there have been multiple conflicts between Israel and Hamas, leading to profound destruction in Gaza and the deaths of thousands, most of whom are civilians.
 Today, millions of Palestinians live without basic rights, as refugees or under Israeli control.
 It is important to note that while Hamas claims to defend Palestinian land, many countries do not trust it as a governing force and blame them for worsening the war.
-As you can see, this conflict is not limited to the events of a decade or two but spans over a significant period of time dating back a hundred years, driven by issues of land, identity and freedom and ultimately branded with historical antagonism.
+As you can see, this conflict is not limited to the actions of a singular party or the events of a decade or two, but dates back a hundred years and is steeped in issues of land, freedom, and identity.

 The Role of UNICEF and the Breakdown of the January Ceasefire